- BCCC Salon

 Frequently Asked Questions

-BCCC has an open-door policy for general admission and accepts all students who have earned a high school diploma or GED equivalent.
+BCCC has an open-door policy for general admission and accepts all students into associates degree programs who have earned a high school diploma or GED equivalent.
 To complete the admission process, click here.

 Once your BCCC application is submitted, be sure to request that official copies of all transcripts are sent to firstname.lastname@example.org or mailed to BCCC Admissions Office, 5337 HWY 264 East, Washington, NC 27889.
 Students who have not previously completed a college math and/or English course are placed into entry-level math and English courses determined by unweighted high school GPA.
 If the unweighted high school GPA is not available, students can opt to take the RISE placement test.
 Certain programs within the College may have selected admission in which admissions policies are more specific and/or competitive.